ClementPla/DICOM-Export/README.md

 # Convenient Zeiss DICOM Exporter

-A simple tool to export Zeiss OCT scans from zip files to organized DICOM files.
+A simple tool to export Zeiss OCT scans from zip files to sequences of png Bscans.

 ## Usage